pierrebriac/Stroop-test-complet/README.md

 There is already a file with data that is not confidential (personal data) as well as files created by the code as an example.
 You can remove them to run the code.

+# Statistics
+To start the analysis of the results just call python main_stats.py in the terminal.
 Regarding statistics, there is a comparison of the participant to the rest of the group, an analysis of missing data.
 There are also two t-tests to find out if the participants differed by gender on the response time and percent correct variables.

 We then look at whether there is a correlation between percentages of correct answers and speed of responding, and between age and percentage of correct answers.